-Bulgarians do not concern themselves with whether the products they use are environmentally friendly or not
+Bulgarians do not concern themselves with weather the products they use are environmentally friendly or not

 Used clothing materials and other textile products are valuable material which should not be thrown in the land field.
 The Bulgarian-based company Kingly Ltd. knows that very well.
 We spoke to Robert Armour, Managing Director of the firm, about the consumer behavioral model, how important it is to give a second chance to clothing and textile wastage in terms of leaving a better environmental footprint, as well as if Bulgaria is picking up on that trend.

 Kingly Ltd. is a member of the British-Bulgarian Business Association (BBBA), British Promotional Merchandise Association (BPMA) and Promotional Products Association International (PPAI).

 Can you tell us a little bit more about Kingly and your activities in Bulgaria?

 Kingly is a producer and supplier for knitted socks, sweaters and other textile apparel.
 We sell to the trade and agency resellers that represent giants like Coca-Cola, Samsung, Google, Michelin and many more.
 We have branches in Bulgaria, Great Britain and the United States.
 Our main market consists of the European union countries and the USA.

 The company is constantly pursuing all paths to a more secure and beneficial environment for all.
 We successfully launched upcycled socks packaged into compostable bags in 2019.
 The market accepted it in a very favorable way and as a result of it we won the Promotional Gift Award.